6 Safest Non-Toxic Cutting Boards (No Harmful Chemicals)

 Over time, even the best-cared-for cutting boards can develop grooves and cuts.
 When this happens, it's essential to resurface the board to maintain a smooth, safe cutting surface.

-Use fine-grit sandpaper to gently sand down the surface.
-After sanding, clean the board thoroughly and apply a fresh coat of oil to restore its protective finish.
+Use fine-grit sandpaper to gently sand the surface.
+Liz Meimann of Iowa State University recommends that you clean the board thoroughly after sanding and apply a fresh coat of oil to restore its protective finish.

 Frequently Asked Questions